brenthompson2/Compiler-Construction/README.md

 Transylvania University	Compiler Construction Fall 2017 with Dr. Moorman

 The BRENxCompiler is written in C++ and turns programs written in the Transy Language (.transy) to Transy Object Code (.obj).
-An Emulator capable of running the Transy Object Code is currently under construction
+An Emulator capable of running the Transy Object Code is still under construction

 This GitHub Repository was created for downloading, compiling, and running the code on a lab computer remotely via SSH